aisingapore/PeekingDuck/docs/source/ecosystem/viewer.rst

 of interest.
 The current video frame number is shown to the right of the slider, serving as a position indicator.
+To "jump" to a particular position on the slider, click the *right* mouse button on that position.
+To move frame-by-frame forward/backward, click the *left* mouse button anywhere to the right/left of the current slider position.

 The ``+`` (zoom in) and ``-`` (zoom out) buttons allow you to adjust the video size.